Sir-Jude/Distriflask/README.md

 **IMPORTANT**: the script assigns this password to every user, but this is just a prototype and the app is running in a development environment: in case you decide to use this code to deploy the app, it is highly recommended to create **unique and safer** passwords for every different user!!!

 <a id="customer_download"></a>
-## 3.2.2. download a release from a student's page
+## 3.2.2. download a file from a student's page
 From the dropdown menu, select the name of a exercise and then click on the "**Download**" button.

-The app will now allow you to download and save one of the company's exercises (remember, in this prototype, they are rapresented by some file.txt) on your computer.
+The app will now allow you to download and save one of the company's exercises (remember, in this prototype, they are represented by some file.txt) on your computer.
 <br/><br/><br/>

 <a id="testing"></a>
-# 4. Testing the aplication
+# 4. Testing the application
 Testing the application is a fundamental part of the developing process: it allows you to quickly check if everything is still working correctly after having made any modifications in the code.